Pylons/pyramid/docs/narr/resources.rst

 reuse an existing :mod:`repoze.bfg` application more or less unchanged.
-However, some specific template file owned by the application might have inappropriate HTML, or some static resource (such as a logo file or some CSS file) might not appropriate.
+However, some specific template file owned by the application might have inappropriate HTML, or some static resource (such as a logo file or some CSS file) might not be appropriate.
 You *could* just fork the application entirely, but it's often more convenient to just override the resources that are inappropriate and reuse the application "as is".
 This is particularly true when you